New versions of Newton method: step-size choice, convergence domain and under-determined equations

-Consider nonlinear equation \beq g(x) = y, \eeq written via vector function $g: \R^n \rightarrow \R^m$.
+written via the vector function $P : \R^n\rightarrow \R^m$.
 There exists the huge bunch of literature on solvability of such equations and numerical methods for their solution, see e.g. the classical monographs \cite{OR,DS}.
 One of the most powerful methods is \emph{Newton method}, going back to such giants as Newton, Cauchy, Fourier.
-The general form of the method is due to Kantorovich \cite{Kant39,Kant82}; on history and references see \cite{Kelley,Yam,Polyak2006}.
-The basic version of Newton method for \eqref{eq:main-nonlinear-y} is applicable when $g(x)$ is differentiable and $g'(x)$ is invertible (this implies $m=n$):
+The general form of the method is due to Kantorovich \cite{Kant82}; on history and references see \cite{Kelley,Yam,Polyak2006,Deuflhard-2004}.
+The basic version of Newton method for \eqref{eq:main-nonlinear-P} is applicable when $P(x)$ is differentiable and $P'(x)$ is invertible (this implies $m=n$):